muhammadzkralla/spring_boot_students_api/README.md

 > • The JWT access token must be valid and not expired, if it is expired, you should request to refresh token or login again. <br> <br>
 > • All Admin Endpoints must be called ONLY by Admin users.
 If a Student or a Teacher tries to make an admin request,
 >  they will receive a 403 Forbidden Response. <br> <br>
 > • All Teacher Endpoints must be called ONLY by Teacher users.
-If a Student or an Admin tries to make an admin request,
+If a Student or an Admin tries to make a Teacher request,
 >  they will receive a 403 Forbidden Response. <br> <br>
 > • All Student Endpoints must be called ONLY by Student users.
-If a Teacher or an Admin tries to make an admin request,
+If a Teacher or an Admin tries to make a Student request,
 >  they will receive a 403 Forbidden Response. <br> <br>

 <h1 align = "center">  Authentication Endpoints </h1> <br>